feersantana5/RESTful/README.md

 # RESTful
-RESTful simple projects carried out at the university in 2018. <br/>
+RESTful simple projects carried out at ULPGC in 2018. <br/>

 ServicioGuaguas: is a project that allow us to know the stops of a bus, its location and the bus schedule using a SQL database. <br/>
 ClienteServicioGuaguas: is a Client to the proyect described above. <br/>